Want to Save on your Energy Bill?

 Window installation varies depending on the type of window, the construction of the house (wood, masonry, etc.), the exterior cladding (wood siding, stucco, brick, etc.), and the type (if any) of weather-restrictive barrier.

-Windows, flashing, and air sealing should all be installed according to the manufacturer’s recommendations to perform correctly.
+To save on your energy bill windows, flashing, and air sealing should all be installed according to the manufacturer’s recommendations to perform correctly.

 The Building America Solution Center offers guidance on complete window and frame replacement.
 Consult this guide with your window professional to ensure proper installation.